-The Expert notes that with the implementation of the revised Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities and implementation of the revised Health Care Agency Correctional Health Services Policy and Procedure 8651 Cognitive or Developmentally Disabled Patients the County has implemented a comprehensive and coordinated written policies and procedures on serving incarcerated people with Intellectual/Developmental Disabilities.
-However, as noted in other sections of this report, the medical intake nurses were not asking the screening questions to identify suspected intellectual/developmentally disabled persons that would require referral for secondary screening.
+As in the previous monitoring report, the Expert notes that with the implementation of the revised Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities and implementation of the revised Health Care Agency Correctional Health Services Policy and Procedure 8651 Cognitive or Developmentally Disabled Patients the County has comprehensive and coordinated written policies and procedures on serving incarcerated people with Intellectual/Developmental Disabilities.
+However, as noted in other sections of this report, a medical intake nurse was not asking the screening questions to identify suspected intellectual/developmentally disabled persons who would require referral for secondary screening.
+The Expert recommends that CHS continue to reinforce the RP and policy requirements to medical staff who conduct the medical intake screenings.

 Based on this, the Expert finds that the County has partially implemented the RP requirements.

 - B. CHS will develop and adopt a comprehensive screening process for trained clinical staff to identify Intellectual/Developmental Disabilities, including cognitive deficits, adaptive functioning deficits, and adaptive support needs. - 1.
-If a person is known to have or suspected of having an Intellectual/Developmental Disability, the County shall provide a secondary screening performed by a licensed clinical psychologist within seven (7) business days. - 2.
-CHS will timely contact the appropriate Regional Center and request the person's current Individualized Program Plan (IPP) with the person's authorization.
+If a person is known to have or suspected of having an Intellectual/Developmental Disability, the County shall provide a secondary screening performed by a licensed clinical psychologist within seven (7) business days.

+- 2. CHS will timely contact the appropriate Regional Center and request the person's current Individualized Program Plan (IPP) with the person's authorization.
 Once received, health care and custody staff will review the IPP to ensure that appropriate supports and services are provided. - 3.
-Whenever possible, Jail staff will work with the Regional Center and any relevant County agencies to move a person with an identified Intellectual or Developmental

-Disability out of custody and into a setting with appropriate supports to meet the person's individual needs.

-4. CHS and OCSD will timely provide relevant information and input about a person's Intellectual/Developmental Disabilities and related needs to OCSD Classification and ADA Compliance Unit staff for appropriate consideration as to housing, work assignments, disciplinary measures, and other relevant matters.
+Whenever possible, Jail staff will work with the Regional Center and any relevant County agencies to move a person with an identified Intellectual or Developmental Disability out of custody and into a setting with appropriate supports to meet the person's individual needs. - 4.
+CHS and OCSD will timely provide relevant information and input about a person's Intellectual/Developmental Disabilities and related needs to OCSD Classification and ADA Compliance Unit staff for appropriate consideration as to housing, work assignments, disciplinary measures, and other relevant matters.

-As detailed in section F. A. above, the County has implemented a screening process for trained clinical staff to identify Intellectual/Developmental Disabilities, including cognitive deficits, adaptive functioning deficits, and adaptive support needs.
+As detailed in section F.A. above, the County has implemented a screening process for trained clinical staff to identify Intellectual/Developmental Disabilities, including cognitive deficits, adaptive functioning deficits, and adaptive support needs.
 The screening process includes the RP requirements.